Sebazzz/NUnitTestOrdering/README.md

 Please also view the samples [in the tests](src/NUnitTestOrdering.Tests/TestData) of various use cases showing how to use this library.

+#### Using the OrderedTestFixture attribute
+When you use the `OrderedTestFixtureAttribute` on a `TestOrderingSpecification`, it will cause the specified test ordering specification to become available "in the root" of the ordered test suite.

+In this way you can multiple suites of ordered tests to run.
+You can reference the same test fixture in multiple hierarchies of ordered tests.
+You can also refer the same test ordering specification in multiple hierarchies, as long as you don't cause a cyclic reference.

+Note that different multiple suites of ordered tests are meant to be used for different use cases.
+If you need some test to run before another test, just because the test is setting things up you should probably use NUnit built-in action attributes.

 ### Test Method ordering
 There are two ways you can use to order test methods within a test fixture.